SpecBind/specbind/docs/Verifying-Steps.md

 | Given | I saw \<field name\> list \<rule\> \<validation table\> |
 | Then| I see \<field name\> list \<rule\> \<validation table\> |

-In this case *field name* indicates the [[property|Page Model Properties]] that represents the table and *rule* is the evaluation applied on the list.
+In this case *field name* indicates the [property](Page-Model-Properties.md) that represents the table and *rule* is the evaluation applied on the list.
 Not that while the validation table is the same as in validating fields, The field names map to the column or field values in the list.
 In order for the list rule to be valid, all field evaluations must succeed.

 | List Rule | Description |
 |-----------|-------------|